 Persistent Organic Pollutant (POP) waste is one of the most toxic chemical wastes on the Earth.
 Its persistence means that it does not break down easily in the environment, contaminating soil and water for decades, building up in the food chain, and causing dangerous levels of human exposure.
 POPs have been added to many plastics and contaminate the recycling chain if they are not separated and destroyed.
 These man-made substances are banned under the Stockholm Convention and include PCBs, dioxins, brominated flame retardants, and PFAS.

-The Stockholm Convention on Persistent Organic Pollutants is a global treaty to protect human health and the environment from chemicals that remain intact in the environment for long periods, become widely distributed geographically, accumulate in the fatty tissue of humans and wildlife, and have harmful impacts on human health or on the environment.
+The Stockholm Convention on Persistent Organic Pollutants is a global treaty to protect human health and the environment from chemicals that remain intact in the environment for long periods, have become widely distributed geographically, accumulate in the fatty tissue of humans and wildlife, and have harmful impacts on human health or on the environment.